fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 # Codemagic Integration

 [Codemagic](https://codemagic.io/) is a cloud-based CI/CD tool for mobile applications that you can use for continuous integration and delivery together with *fastlane*.
 Codemagic has *fastlane* pre-installed, so you can easily run your *fastlane* scripts as part of the Codemagic build process.
 You only need a Fastfile in your repository to get started.
+You can find the version of pre-installed *fastlane* based on build machine type from [here](https://docs.codemagic.io/specs/machine-type/).

 ## Getting started